From Fortum January-March 2018 Interim Report

 The combined Hafslund Markets and Fortum Markets business, while largely complementary, have identified synergy potential, in terms of both revenue and costs.
 The short-term priority will be on achieving identified revenue synergies by leveraging established best practices and providing additional products and services to the whole customer base.
 The realisation of cost synergies will start materialising once the integration of Hafslund Markets is completed, expected from 2019, with cost synergy realisation gradually increasing over the coming years, and targeted annual synergies of approximately EUR 10 million to be achieved by the end of 2020.

-The long-term Competitive Capacity Selection (CCS) for the years 2017-2019 was held at the end of 2015, the CCS for the year 2020 in September 2016, and the CCS for the year 2021 in September 2017.
+Fortum’s other Russian generation capacity, totalling 2,483 MW, is allowed to participate in the CCS.
+The long-term CCS for the years 2017-2019 was held at the end of 2015, the CCS for the year 2020 in September 2016, and the CCS for the year 2021 in September 2017.
 All Fortum plants offered in the auction were selected.
-Fortum also obtained forced mode status, i.e. it receives payments for the capacity at a higher rate for some of the "old capacity".
-For the years 2017-2019, forced mode status was obtained for 195 MW; for the year 2020, 175 MW, and for the year 2021, 105 MW.
+Fortum also obtained "forced mode status", i.e. it receives payments for the capacity at a higher rate for some of the units at the Argayash power plant.
+For the years 2017-2019, "forced mode status" was obtained for 195 MW; for the year 2020, 175 MW, and for the year 2021, 105 MW.

 In December 2017, Fortum acquired three solar power companies from Hevel Group, Russia's largest integrated solar power company.
-All three power plants are operational and will receive CSA payments for approximately 15 years after commissioning at an average CSA price corresponding to approximately EUR 430/MWh.
+All three power plants are operational and will receive CSA payments for approximately 15 years after commissioning at an average CSA price currently corresponding to approximately EUR 400 per MWh.
 The plants were commissioned in 2016 and 2017.

-The effective corporate income tax rate for Fortum in 2018 is estimated to be 19-21%, excluding the impact of the share of profits of associated companies and joint ventures, non-taxable capital gains, and a Swedish income tax case.
+In 2018, the effective corporate income tax rate for Fortum is estimated to be 19-21%, excluding the impact of the share of profits of associated companies and joint ventures, as well as non-taxable capital gains.

 On 11 May 2017, the Administrative Court in Stockholm, Sweden, gave its decisions related to Fortum’s income tax assessments for the year 2013.
-The Court’s decisions were not in Fortum’s favour.
-Fortum has appealled the decisions.
-If the decisions remain in force despite the appeal, the negative impact on the net profit would be approximately EUR 28 million (approximately SEK 273 million).
-Fortum has not made a provision for this, as, based on legal analysis, the EU Commission’s view and supporting legal opinions, the cases should be ruled in Fortum’s favour.
-The assessments concern the loans given in 2013 by Fortum’s Dutch financing company to Fortum’s subsidiaries in Sweden.
-The interest income for these loans was taxed in the Netherlands.
-The Swedish tax authority considers just over a half of the interest relating to each loan as deductible, i.e. deriving from business needs.
-The rest of the interest is seen as non-deductible.
-The decisions are based on the changes in the Swedish tax regulation in 2013.
+The Court’s rulings were not in Fortum’s favour and Fortum has appealed the decisions.
+If the decisions remain in force despite the appeal, the negative impact on the net profit would be EUR 27 million (SEK 273 million).
+Fortum has not made any provision for this, as, based on legal analysis, the EU Commission’s view and supporting legal opinions, the cases should be ruled in Fortum’s favour.
+(Note 19)